 For further information, regarding frequency of cleaning and testing, refer to NFPA 72, NFPA, Batterymarch Park, Quincy, MA 02269.
 NOTICE: Failure to follow full cleaning instructions could result in damage to this smoke alarm.
-DO NOT remove all smoke alarms at the same time for cleaning.
+DO NOT remove all smoke alarms

-- 1. Turn off electrical power to the smoke alarm. - 2.
-Rotate the smoke alarm counter-clockwise to remove it from its mounting plate. - 3.
+- at the same time for cleaning.
+1. Turn off electrical power to the smoke alarm. - 2.
+Rotate the smoke alarm counter-clockwise to remove it from its mounting plate.
+NOTE: If anti-tamper pins have been installed, they must be removed before rotating smoke alarm from mounting plate. - 3.
 Unplug the connector from the back of the smoke alarm.
-Do not remove the wire connection; leave the connector for your replacement smoke alarm or jumper plug.
-Remove the battery. - 4.
-Select three (3) standard size wash buckets and fill them each with one gallon of normal tap water (distilled or de-ionized treated water is recommended as a final rinse if water is extremely hard in vour area). - 5.
+Do not remove the wire connection; leave the connector for your replacement smoke alarm.
+NOTE: If installed, remove the anti-tamper pins to the battery drawer.
+Remove battery.
+Do not open smoke alarm cover.
+Doing so, voids product warranty. - 4.
+Select three (3) standard size wash buckets and fill them each with one gallon of normal tap water (distilled or de-ionized treated water is recommended as a final rinse if water is extremely hard in your area). - 5.
 Add 1/8 cup of Ivory dishwashing liquid to the first bucket of water and allow it to mix thoroughly, then place one dirty smoke alarm into the soap water mixture until it becomes completely covered or submerged.
 NOTE: If the smoke alarms are exceptionally dirty, you may wish to first wipe off any excess dirt before washing unit so as not to dirty the wash water too quickly.

 DO NOT open smoke alarm for cleaning.
-IF SMOKE ALARM IS OPENED DURING CLEANING, PRODUCT WARRANTY BECOMES VOID.
+IF SMOKE ALARM IS OPENED, PRODUCT WARRANTY BECOMES VOID.